 In 2016, the farm passed into new hands, becoming Gwenyn Hill Farm.
 The name Gwenyn is Welsh for honeybee.
 Our thriving numbers of bees and other pollinators reflect the health of this valley.
 Lloyd Williams, who grew up on this land, continues to assist with farm operations.

 We’ve planted a fruit orchard and vineyard, are replanting hedgerows and increasing pollinator habitats for our birds, bees and butterflies.
-We’ve also reintroduced traditional, sustainable practices, such as using draft horses when it’s practical to do so.
-It’s part of our focus on making small-farm agriculture more cost effective, sustainable and respectful of the environment.
+We’ve also reintroduced traditional, sustainable practices, such as working with draft horses when it’s practical to do so.
+It’s part of our focus on making small-scale farming more cost effective, sustainable and respectful of the natural world.

 Gwenyn Hill is proud to be a diverse, organic farm, sustainably raising food for our local community.
 Marketing within our region allows us to raise flavorful, unique varieties of fruits and vegetables, often too tender for transport.
 We’re passionate about heritage breeds of cattle, sheep and poultry––those best adapted to grazing systems.
 We recognize the value of unique varieties of organic grains for their flavor and reduced gluten content.
 Our steepest slopes are protected with perennial crops, including native grasses and wildflowers.
 We’re committed to helping protect the biodiversity of plants and animals in Wisconsin.